How will this latest injury have affected Harry Kane when he returns to action?

 Look down through the list of all-time Premier League top scorers, and you’ll see Harry Kane in 13th place on 136 goals.
 When you think about it, it’s a remarkable achievement.
 Given that Kane only really burst onto the scene in the 2014-15 campaign, in less than six seasons he has risen to become one of the top goal-getters in the history of the English top flight.
 At only 26 years old, the Tottenham Hotspur striker has every chance of surpassing Alan Shearer’s record of 260 Premier League goals – he is already more than halfway there.

 But despite his scoring prowess in recent seasons, the 2019-20 campaign has not exactly been one to remember for Kane.
 He had only managed 11 goals in the Premier League, a low total by the Englishman’s usual high standards, prior to suffering a torn hamstring in January.
-Injury came at the worst possible time, curtailing the striker’s season and making him a doubt for Euro 2020, in which England were favourites in the UEFA Euro 2020 odds from Paddy Power, although the tournament has since been pushed back a year as a result of the coronavirus outbreak.
+Injury came at the worst possible time, curtailing the striker’s season and making him a doubt for Euro 2020, in which England were favourites in the football betting odds, although the tournament has since been pushed back a year as a result of the coronavirus outbreak.

 The question remains, however, over what effect this latest injury will have on Kane.
 He has suffered from setbacks in the past, but perhaps none as serious as this.
 Such a long lay-off can have an effect on a striker, both physically and mentally.
 Kane is a player whose mentality has always been one of his greatest assets, but the physical toll of such a long-term injury will undoubtedly play a part.